eladkarako/exiftool-source/README.md

          option incompatible with the -w option.

     -d *FMT* (-dateFormat)
          Set the format for date/time tag values.
+The *FMT* string may contain formatting codes beginning with a percent character ("%") to represent the various components of a date/time value.
 The specifics of the *FMT* syntax are system dependent -- consult the "strftime" man page on your system for details.
 The default format is equivalent to "%Y:%m:%d %H:%M:%S".
 This option has no effect on date-only or time-only tags and ignores timezone information if present.
 Only one -d option may be used per command.
-The inverse operation (ie. un-formatting a date/time value) is currently not applied when writing a date/time tag.
+Requires POSIX::strptime or Time::Piece for the inversion conversion when writing.

     -D (-decimal)
          Show tag ID number in decimal when extracting information.